-🖊 Taste of Life Fellowship (Richmond, BC)
+Taste of Life Fellowship

-New immigrants very often end up in low-paying service Worship music - the sung industries.
-Four years ago, Good Shepherd Vancouver, where Psalms, "zaboors", and hymns, "geet" - are deeply meaning-Bishop Stephen is rector, began an outreach to restaurant workful.
-But the priest is central to the South Asian Christian ers in the nearby community of Richmond, BC where over 60 community.
-Without an esteemed priest, a congregation can't per cent of the population is Asian.
-Because of their work shifts grow.
-Thank God this fall Good Shepherd is welcoming its people can't attend church, so the ministry holds services, Bible first priest who is coming from Bishop Azad's diocese.
-And the Studies and fellowship times after the evening shift ends - at search is on for a rental facility to accommodate the antici-10:30pm.
-Despite the problems of finding suitable meeting pated congregation. space and restaurants extending their hours to 11:30pm, the ministry, known as Taste of Life Fellowship, continues.
+New immigrants very often end up in low-paying service industries.
+Four years ago, Good Shepherd Vancouver, where Bishop Stephen is rector, began an outreach to restaurant workers in the nearby community of Richmond, BC where over 60 per cent of the population is Asian.
+Because of their work shifts people can't attend church, so the ministry holds services, Bible Studies and fellowship times after the evening shift ends - at 10:30pm.
+Despite the problems of finding suitable meeting space and restaurants extending their hours to 11:30pm, the ministry, known as Taste of Life Fellowship, continues.